 Many of the parishioners of the early days lived in what was called “Catholic Row” on Railroad Avenue and on Church Lane.
 The church was the focal point around which their spiritual lives centered.
 The names of many can still be seen on the old tombstones in the parish cemetery.

 A new school building was opened in 1959.
-The parish School Hall which had been constructed in 1924 was renovated in the mid 60’s into a two story building with classrooms on the top floor and large halls on the main floor and in the basement.
-The church was enlarged with the addition of two transepts and seating capacity was increased to 900 persons.
+The parish School Hall, which had been constructed in 1924, was renovated in the mid 60’s into a two-story building with classrooms on the top floor and large halls on the main floor and in the basement.
+The church was enlarged with the addition of two transepts and the seating capacity was increased to 900 persons.

 As the suburbs moved farther north, a new parish, the Church of the Nativity, was created in 1968 to serve the people between Texas and Towson.
 In 1974, a second parish, Our Lady of Grace, was created in Parkton to serve people living near Pennsylvania.
-Finally in 1992, a third parish St. Francis Xavier, was established in Hunt Valley, immediately north of St. Joseph’s.
+Finally, in 1992, a third parish, St. Francis Xavier, was established in Hunt Valley, immediately north of St. Joseph.

-Meanwhile the home parish, St. Joseph’s continued to enlarge facilities and increase services to the residents of Timonium, Cockeysville and Mays Chapel.
+Meanwhile the home parish, St. Joseph continued to enlarge facilities and increase services to the residents of Timonium, Cockeysville, and Mays Chapel.
 In 1994, the “Windows of St. Joseph” were installed in the church.
-Major improvements including construction of new classrooms, education offices, a library and multi-purpose room were completed by 2000.
+Major improvements including construction of new classrooms, education offices, and a library and multi-purpose room were completed by 2000.
 The original parish social hall received a second renovation to become the Parish Center with parish offices and meeting rooms.
-To celebrate the 150th anniversary of the dedication of the church a permanent Baptismal Font was located in the sanctuary to the side of the altar in 2002.
+To celebrate the 150th anniversary of the dedication of the church in 2002, a permanent Baptismal Font was located in the sanctuary to the side of the altar.